 - Required Judging candidates are required to judge 2 Official EA competitions, at their current level.
 (G level judges upgrading to F can also include Participant and Restricted competitions).
 The minimum number of horses to be judged overall is 24 horses.
-Must be completed before Practical exam - Resources https://www.equestrian.org.au/officials/dressage - Shadow Judging Refer to rule 12.17 - Minimum of three entire Novice competitions competition (a total of 24 horses to be judged overall).
-Note: In order to judge the required minimum number of horses if may be necessary to judge more competitions - > Refer to rule 12.17.3 b) and I) in relation to shadow judging at Eventing Dressage - Supervising judge/s to be an appointed JE or Mentor - Shadow judging assessment form to be completed on each occasion. - Sit-Ins Refer to rule 12.17 - > Complete two assessed sit-ins with an approved JE or Mentor - > Sit-In assessment form to be completed on each occasion
+This judging must be completed BEFORE sitting the Practical exam. - Shadow Judging Refer to rule 12.17. - Minimum of two entire Novice competitions with at least 10 horses in each competition (a total of 24 horses to be judged overall).
+Note: In order to judge the required minimum number of horses if may be necessary to judge more competitions - Refer to rule 12.17.3 b) and l) in relation to shadow judging at Eventing Dressage - Supervising judge/s to be an appointed JE or Mentor - Shadow judging assessment form to be completed on each occasion. - Sit-Ins - Refer to rule 12.17. - Complete two assessed sit-ins with an approved JE or Mentor - Sit-In assessment form to be completed on each occasion.

-Other Requirements
+• Other Requirements

-- Attend a seminar that includes G or G/F - Complete and pass the Novice theory exam (closed rule book) with a pass mark of at least 80% - Pass the Novice practical exam which is conducted on the highest test at Novice e.g.,2C - at least 15 competitors to be judged
+- > Attend a seminar that includes G or G/F - Complete and pass the Novice theory exam (closed rule book) with a pass mark of at least 80% - Pass the Novice practical exam which is conducted on the highest test at Novice e.g.,2.3 - at least 15 competitors to be judged.